 Ensemble Award Scholarship (Non-Music Majors Only)

 The Ensemble Award is a scholarship opportunity for non-music majors to participate in our classical or jazz ensembles.
-Students are awarded a $3,000 scholarship which is renewable for 4 years as long as the student commits to one major ensemble per semester.
-In order to be considered for the Ensemble Award, please register for an on campus audition day or submit a video audition by March 1, 2022.
+Students are awarded a $3,000 scholarship which is renewable for four years as long as the student commits to one major ensemble per semester.
+In order to be considered for the Ensemble Award, please register for an on campus audition day or submit a video audition by March 1, 2023.

 Ensemble Award Application Requirements: